 CMA members must confirm their compliance with this Code of Ethics and Standards of Practice annually.
 Each member organization has a designated Voting Member who must sign the compliance clause on their membership application and annual renewal:

 "My company/organization agrees to comply with the CMA Code of Ethics and Standards of Practice, to participate in CMA’s Operation Integrity program, and, for the purposes of marketing to consumers, to participate in the CMA Do Not Contact service".

 To demonstrate support for this Code and to actively promote widespread awareness of its principles, ethical practices and obligations, member organizations should:

 - ensure that employees engaged in the marketing process are familiar with its content;

 - prominently display their CMA Membership plaque in their place of business; and

 - include the Association logo in their marketing communications (see also CMA’s Member Logo Use Guidelines).

 Marketers must promote responsible and transparent personal information management practices in a manner consistent with the provisions of the Personal Information Protection and Electronic Documents Act (Canada) and/or applicable provincial legislation and the 10 privacy principles detailed in Section J of this Code.

-Marketing communications must be clear and truthful.
+Marketing communications must not omit material facts and must be clear, comprehensible and truthful.
 Marketers must not knowingly make a representation to a consumer or business that is false or misleading.

 H3 Campaign Limitations